evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Performance/_index.md

 ## Availability & Pricing

-The Volkswagen Tesla Model 3 Performance had its world premiere on 23.04.2024, with deliveries starting in May 2024.
+The Tesla Model 3 Performance had its world premiere on 23.04.2024, with deliveries starting in May 2024.
 {< pagenavigation b_url="../" b_title="Tesla Model 3" f_url="rangeandconsumption/" f_title="Range" >}